 5 Ways to Improve Your Social Media Presence

-With around 3.6 billion people using social media in 2020, a number that is expected to rise to 4.41 billion by 2025, social media has become an integral part of any successful marketing campaign.
-A social media presence allows you to connect with your audience and strengthen your brand, not to mention it can help you to build trust among your customers.
+With around 3.6 billion people using social media in 2020, which is expected to rise to 4.41 billion by 2025, social media has become an integral part of any successful marketing campaign.
+A social media presence allows you to connect with your audience and strengthen your brand, not to mention it can help you build trust among your customers.

 As a social media agency, we know just how important it is for you to reach the right people, but where do you even start?

-Check out our tips on how to boost your social media presence and take advantage of the benefits it offers.
+Check out our tips on boosting your social media presence and take advantage of the benefits it offers.

 1. Facebook – Streamline Your Tabs Section

-Facebook still has the largest number of users, with over 2.6 billion monthly active users around the world, which is why SMEs shouldn’t ignore this platform’s potential for increased visibility and brand awareness.
+Facebook still has the largest number of users, with over 2.6 billion monthly active users worldwide, which is why small or large businesses shouldn’t ignore this platform’s potential for increased visibility and brand awareness.

 One way to improve your presence on Facebook is to optimise the tabs section to fit in with your brand.
 Your tabs are part of your Facebook page’s prime real estate, so don’t underestimate their importance.

 Instead, take advantage of those you haven’t used yet.
-If you’re hiring personnel, for instance, what better way to attract attention to postings than by including the Jobs tab in your page?
+For instance, if you’re hiring personnel, what better way to attract attention to postings than by including the Jobs tab on your page?
 And, if you sell products, you should consider the Shop tab.

 In short, streamlining the tabs section on your Facebook page can help you to draw attention to what really matters to your brand and your audience.